 Courses taught by this department prepare students for exciting career opportunities in multiple areas of industry and commerce.

-Fifty percent of our students go on agricultural related jobs (from farm and ranch to related agricultural service businesses of all sorts), while 28 percent go on to non-agricultural related jobs.
-The remainder work in firms that do both agricultural and non-agricultural related work.
+Fifty percent of our students go on to agricultural related jobs (from farm and ranch to related agricultural service businesses of all sorts), while 28 percent go on to non-agricultural related jobs.
+Others work in firms that do both agricultural and non-agricultural related work.
 Many of our students also move into graduate or professional degree programs.

-We offer a Bachelor of Science degree program in which students select one of the follows degree options:
+We offer a Bachelor of Science degree program in which students select one of the following degree options:

 With any of these program options, you will be well-trained in marketing, management, economic decision-making, and communications.
 General University Studies requirements further provide a broad-based experience in the physical and biological sciences, social sciences, and the humanities.
 Furthermore, a student can also pursue a minor in Environment and Natural Resources as well as minors in any of the three above options.
 We are proud of these degree options and of our graduates.